Walid-dev/portfolio/my-portfolio/content/blogs/javascript_classes.md

 draft: false
 author: "Walid"
 tags: ["JavaScript", "Web Development", "OOP", "Classes"]
-image: "/images/blackberry.webp"
+image: "/images/javascript.webp"
 description: "JavaScript classes, syntax, inheritance, and practical applications in modern web development."
 toc: true
 ---

-# Mastering JavaScript Classes
+# JavaScript Classes

 JavaScript classes are a fundamental part of modern web development, offering a more structured approach to object-oriented programming (OOP) in JavaScript.
 Introduced in ECMAScript 2015 (ES6), classes provide a syntactical sugar over JavaScript's existing prototype-based inheritance, making it easier to create objects, manage inheritance, and write cleaner, more readable code.

 ## Introduction

 The concept of classes in JavaScript may seem daunting at first, especially if you come from a non-OOP background.
 However, understanding classes is crucial for developing scalable and maintainable codebases.
-This guide aims to demystify JavaScript classes, covering everything from basic syntax to advanced concepts like static methods, inheritance, and private properties.
-With practical examples and best practices, you'll learn how to leverage classes to enhance your JavaScript applications.
+This guide covers everything from basic syntax to advanced concepts like static methods, inheritance, and private properties.

 ## Core Concepts